zaius/docs/content/docs/web-interface/roles-and-permissions.md

 ### Admin

-Like the owner of a application, users with admin permissions can do the same as with **build + deployment** permissions and also:
+Like the owner of an application, users with admin permissions can do the same as with **build + deployment** permissions and also:

 * change permissions for collaborators
 * manage the SSH Keys